 ERA Credit Services

 You may have already guessed that the company I speak of is ours, ERA Credit Services.
 Let me clarify.
 We are an Independent Agent for a company that has partnered with other companies to put all these services together.
 Collectively they provide the services directly to the client.
 We are their marketing and sales arm.
-Our focus is speaking to credit and financially challenged consumers and offering them a customizable plan to address their needs.
+Our focus is on speaking to credit and financially challenged consumers and offering them a customizable plan to address their needs.
 It’s much like an independent insurance agent that can offer insurance products from multiple companies that meet their client’s requirements.
 We cover the entire U.S. with our network of agents.